 Herbs to Grow at Home

 There are many great herbs to grow at home.
-Herbs have many uses whether it’s for flavouring food, making tea or companion planting.
-My favourite aspect of herbs is that they are easy to grow and most of them require very little maintenance.
+Herbs have many uses, whether it’s for flavouring food, making tea or companion planting.
+My favourite aspect of herbs is that they are easy to grow, and most of them require very little maintenance.

-Herbs are some of the most easiest and versatile plants to add to our gardens.
+Herbs are some of the easiest and versatile plants to add to our gardens.
 Many of them are beautiful, aromatic, attracts pollinators, are packed full of culinary and medicinal uses.
-They are also great for organic gardening, as adding a diverse amount of herbs throughout your garden, can help protect and aid your vegetables.
-The nectar herbs produce attracts predator insects that will rid your garden of nasty pests.
+They are also great for organic gardening, as adding a different amount of herbs throughout your garden, can help protect and aid your vegetables.
+The nectar the herbs produce attracts predator insects that will rid your garden of nasty pests.

 Easy to Grow Herb Varieties

 Here are some great herbs to try at home: